 Wetsuit – If you are just dipping you might find a wetsuit isn’t worth the faff for a 10 minute dip.
 Consider wearing one though if you plan to be in the water for a while.
 A wetsuit not only keeps you warm but it also provides extra buoyancy and protection against things in the water like rocks and jellyfish.

-Tow float – This is an essential item for swimming outdoors.
+Tow float or Swim Buoy – This is an essential item for swimming outdoors.
 Brightly coloured floats that attach to your waist with a strap and ensure you are visible to others.
 Vitally they provide somewhere for you to rest if needed.
-You can write your ICE (in case of emergency) details on the tow float in permanent marker and that way in the event of a rescue you can be easily identified.
+You can write your ICE (in case of emergency) details on the swim buoy in permanent marker and that way in the event of a rescue you can be easily identified.

 Gloves / woolly hat – An extra woolly hat and gloves for when you get out of the water will stop you losing more heat from your head and your hands will be able to function!